 Property Attributes Notes AttributeID Unsigned integer (int).
 Mandatory.
 Database key.
 The identifier used in the source connection for the instance attribute.
-Note • Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
+Note: Strictly, this attribute may be null, because it forms part of a compound database key.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
 It is therefore best practice to treat this field as mandatory.
 AttributeName Alpha-numeric text (maximum 256 characters).
+The name of the instance attribute.
 Mandatory.
 Database key.
-The name of the instance attribute.

-Property Attributes Notes Note • Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
+Note: Strictly, this attribute may be null, because it forms part of a compound database key.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
 It is therefore best practice to treat this field as mandatory.